boazbk/tcs/lec_08a_restricted_models.md

 ::: {.proofidea data-ref="dfaregequiv"}
-The idea is to first obtain a more efficient recursive algorithm for computing $\Phi_{exp}$ and then turing this recursive algorithm into a constant-space single-pass algorithm using the technique of _memoization_.
+The idea is to first obtain a more efficient recursive algorithm for computing $\Phi_{exp}$ and then turning this recursive algorithm into a constant-space single-pass algorithm using the technique of _memoization_.
 In this technique  we record in a table the results of every call to a function, and then if we make future calls with the same input, we retrieve the result from the table instead of re-computing it.
 This simple optimization can sometimes result in huge savings in running time.